 Werder Bremen striker Josh Sargent is yet to play in the Bundesliga, but that could be about to change after the 18-year-old's debut goal for the USMNT.

 bundesliga.com presents 10 things on the USA's brightest fledgling talent...

-In September 2017, Werder Bremen announced they had reached a deal with Sargent who would sign a professional contract at the Weser Stadium on his 18th birthday on 20 February.
-"We are extremely happy that, despite the numerous offers from other top clubs in Europe, [Josh] was convinced by our philosophy at Werder and that we can now oversee his development as a player and support him along the way,” Bremen’s head of scouting Tim Steidten said of his team’s impressive capture.
+In September 2017, Bremen announced they had reached a deal with Sargent, who would sign a professional contract at the Weser Stadium on his 18th birthday.
+The rising American star thus put pen to paper on 20 February 2018.
+"We are extremely happy that, despite the numerous offers from other top clubs in Europe, Josh was convinced by our philosophy at Werder and that we can now oversee his development as a player and support him along the way,” Bremen’s head of scouting, Tim Steidten, said of his team’s impressive capture.

 Watch: Top ten American Bundesliga goals!